-Netlist constraints are set on netlist objects such as ports, pins, nets or cells, to require the compilation tool to handle them in special way.
+Netlist constraints are set on netlist objects such as ports, pins, nets or cells, to require synthesis and implementation to handle them in special way.

 IMPORTANT: Be sure that you understand the impact of using these constraints.
 They might result in increased design area, reduced design performance, or both.